MattRob77/worst-case-complexity/README.md

 ### Introduction

 So in the last section, we said that we express the **time complexity** of a function in terms of the length of the input.
-But we also noted that time our algorithm takes depends on whether or not there is a matching letter and the position of that matching letter.
+But we also noted that the time our algorithm takes depends on whether or not there is a matching letter and the position of that matching letter.

 ```javascript
   function stringIncludes(word, letter){